-We're publishing our Sunday Snippets on the first Sunday of each month, and every Sunday during lockdown.
+We published our Sunday Snippets during lockdown in 2020 and 2021.
 Click on a date below to see past Snippets.

 A man once put up a notice on the gate of his field.
 It read: ‘This field will be given to the first contented applicant.
 Apply in person to the owner.’
 Very soon an applicant presented himself at the door.
 ‘I’ve come to claim the field,’ he announced.
 ‘Are you truly contented?’ asked the owner.
 ‘Indeed I am,’ the applicant assured him.
 ‘Then why do you want my field?’ the owner asked.